Githob2021/Wine-Bottles/README.md

 <div align="center">
   <h1 align="center">Note</h1>
   <p align="center">This is a placeholder fork for when the original Bottles goes through with its crazy mobile redesign for a desktop app /mindblown.</p>
   <p align="center">The wine logo will also come back, because why not?
 Bottles is based on Wine not some ketchup and mustard bottles.
-Social justice warriors have overreached for too much and it's time to take a stand.
+Social justice warriors have overreached far too much and it's time to take a stand.
 Just look at this crazyness:</p>

   <div align="center">
   <a href="">